 - Set the following requirements:

-Setting Minimum requirement must be different than at least this many passwords 4 previous passwords must be at least this many characters 7 must include numbers and special characters numbers only must include letters in mixed case yes expires after how many days 90 number of failed attempts until lockout 6 sessions expire after how many minutes 15 (see note)Note: The session expiry requirement is optional if your workstations are configured to lock after 15 minutes, and IP restrictions are configured so only devices from your trusted network have timeout settings enforced.
+Setting Minimum requirement Previous passwords 4 previous passwords Minimum length 7 Must include numbers and special characters numbers only Must include letters in mixed case yes Password expiration 90 Failed attempts until lockout 6 Sessions expire after how many minutes 15 (see note)Note: The session expiry requirement is optional if your workstations are configured to lock after 15 minutes, and IP restrictions are configured so only devices from your trusted network have timeout settings enforced.

 The password requirements above apply to agents and administrators.
 For end users, the following recommendation is encouraged to prevent end users from having their accounts compromised.
 This is not required by PCI DSS but should be considered to protect your customer’s support accounts.
-Zendesk recommends selecting the High option for end users on the Security > End-users page.
-Example:
+Zendesk recommends selecting the High option for end users on the Security > End users page.

 Making sure SSL is enabled